KIT-IAI/pyWATTS/docs/source/core.rst

 * fetch the input data from the previous steps and handle the output.
 * are responsible for calling the correct transform method.
 In most cases, this is `transform`.
   However, if a module provides `prob_transform` or `inverse_transform` then it is also possible to call them instead of `transform`.
-* are responsible for providing plots or CSV data of the corresponding modules.
+* are responsible for executing the callbacks.

 Moreover, using steps makes it possible that the same module instance is added multiple times to the pipeline.

 pyWATTS contains four kinds of steps:

 * The `StartStep` is the first step in the pipeline.
+For each column, of the input data one start step is created that contains one column
 * A `Step` wraps the modules and calls the transform method.
-* The `CollectStep`'s task is to collect the output of all previous steps and merge them into one dataset.
-  This step is necessary if the input of a module consists of multiple previous steps' output.
+Similiar `ProbabilisticStep` and `InverseStep` call the `probabilistic_transform` or `inverse_transform`.
 * The `EitherOrStep` is necessary if only one of the previous steps has to provide an output.
   This can occur after a condition in the pipeline.
+* `ResultStep` is needed if the previous step provides a dict with multiple keys as output.
+It selects in the background, the correct result for the successing step.

 Note that the user of the pipeline does not have to care about the steps.
 Inserting and creating the correct steps is done by the `StepFactory` that works in the background.